Ballykeel - Community Groups

 The group are currently looking to support younger people in Ballykeel by setting up a Youth Forum, where young people can become involved in community projects, run by the youth, for the youth.

-For more information on BK1MF, their activities and volunteering options please visit their facebook page, or contact Hannah on 028 25631350
+For more information on BK1MF, their activities and volunteering options please visit their facebook page, or contact Karen on 079 3484 9934

 Ballykeel 2 & District Community Association